 Kinsta is a premium WordPress hosting solution.
 It unfortunately does also come attached to a premium price tag.

 The monthly cost is pretty steep, with the standard tier costing $35 a month.
 This goes all the way up to $1,650/mo in price for its top-tier plan (more on that in a bit).

 You do receive two months free if you purchase the yearly plan, but it’s still a monthly overhead that may be high enough to discourage smaller businesses, and is significantly higher than almost every main competitor.

 That said, it’s good to know that the standard tier is down from $100, which was the minimum spend up until May 2018.

 There are also some things that any website owner needs in order to fully set up and manage a website, that Kinsta unfortunately doesn’t currently offer.

 The big one?
 Email hosting.
-Users who are looking for emails along the lines of [email protected] will need need to find and sign up for a separate email hosting service.
+Users who are looking for emails along the lines of [email protected] will need to find and sign up for a separate email hosting service.
 We’ve written a step-by-step on how you can set up an email hosting service, with a comparison of different services here.

 It’s not the end of the world, and Kinsta’s argument for this is that they wish to leave the email hosting to the experts – fair enough.

 However there may very well be some disappointed website owners who expect an all-in-one hosting solution for the high price they’re paying.
-At the end of the day, it means owners need to be prepared to make a biggest investment on their web property.
+At the end of the day, it means owners need to be prepared to make a bigger investment on their web property.